 Utilities: Electricity is provided by Upshur Rural Electric.
-Water wells provide water to the main house and the river camp.
+A water well provides water to the river camp.
 An additional well is in place near the 4-acre pond for supplemental use.
-Gas provided by Martin LP.

-Property Taxes: The majority of Tally Bottom Ranch currently carries an Agriculture/Timber Exemptions.
+Property Taxes: The Tally Bottom Ranch currently carries an Agriculture/Timber Exemptions.
 Ask Broker for details.

 Schools: Hallsville ISD